 Method 3 - convert 2TB+ disk to GPT

-If you cannot extend partition past 2TB in Windows 11 laptop/desktop, follow the steps to convert MBR disk to GPT, and then you can extend partition easily.
+If you cannot extend partition past 2TB in Windows 11 laptop/desktop, follow the steps to convert MBR disk to GPT, and then you can extend partition with Unallocated space easily.

-Besides help fix the issue Extend Volume greyed out in Windows 11/10/8/7, NIUBI Partition Editor helps you do many other disk partition operations such as move, merge, convert, hide, defrag, wipe, scan bad sectors.
+Besides help fix the Extend Volume grayed out issue in Windows 11/10/8/7, NIUBI Partition Editor helps you do many other disk partition operations such as move, merge, convert, hide, defrag, wipe, scan bad sectors, optimize file system.